 At the time, police knew nothing of the couple they now believe carried out the attack, or how they were able to slip out of the house undetected.
 Only who they found when they arrived on the scene — Lindsay’s boyfriend Jason Zailo and one of his friends.

 “We locked down the house immediately.
 Mr. Zailo and his friend were both taken into police custody,” said Saanich Police Sgt.
 Horsley.

 Turns out, it was Zailo who called police to the house.
 And at the station, he gives investigators a breakdown of his whereabouts that day.
 Zailo and Lindsay finished a late lunch at a local spot before splitting up.
 He was going to meet a friend at a nearby business and she was getting ready for that open house.
 (According to some of Lindsay’s former colleagues Jason was going to meet Lindsay after the showing.
-Based on Lindsay’s response to Jason : “Okay, I’ll see you in a bit, I gotta go” Lindsay was expecting Jason to meet her after the showing, otherwise she would have responded with something like: “where the hell are you, it’s 5:30 you were supposed to be here with me?” )
+Based on Lindsay’s response to Jason: “Okay, I’ll see you in a bit, I gotta go” it appears as though Lindsay was expecting Jason to meet her after the showing, otherwise one would assume her response would have been more like: “where the hell are you, it’s 5:30 you were supposed to be here with me?” )

 An hour later, surveillance video shows Zailo and his friend leaving their location just as it’s believed Lindsay is opening the door for her suspected killers.

 Around that same time, Zailo texts her: “I’ll come meet you and I’ll be 10 – 15 minutes or so.”
 Lindsay responds: “Okay, I’ll see you in a bit, I gotta go.”
 Her texts showed no signs of trouble.